stereolabs/zed-opencv-calibration/README.md

 - The checkerboard is always fully visible in both left and right images.
 Corners detected in both images are highlighted with colored visual markers.
 - The checkerboard moves over a wide area of the image frame.
 "Green" polygons appear on the left image to indicate the covered areas.
 When one of the 4 zones of the left image becomes fully green, the coverage requirement is met for that part of the image.
 - Red areas on the side of the left frame indicate zones that are not yet covered by the checkerboard.
-Try to make them the smaller possible.
+Try to make them as small as possible.
 - The checkerboard is moved closer and farther from the camera to ensure depth variation.
 At least one image covering almost the full left frame is required.
 - The checkerboard is tilted and rotated to provide different angles.